sammosummo/sammosummo.github.io/_posts/2019-08-17-funneling.md

 ---
-layout: post
-title: Funneling
 date: 2019-08-17
 has_code: true
 has_comments: true
 has_math: true
 include_references: true
+layout: post
 references:
- - Neal2003a
+- Betancourt2013a
 - Gelman2006a
+- Geman1984a
+- Hoffman2014a
 - Lee2013a
+- Neal2003a
+- Neal2012a
+- Papaspiliopoulos2007a
 - Salvatier2016a
- - Hoffman2014a
- - Geman1984a
- - Neal2011a
- - Betancourt2015a
- - Papaspiliopoulos2007a
-tags:
- - Python
- - PyMC3
- - Bayesian
- - statistics
 revisions:
 - date: 2020-03-01
   reason: Shortened the title
+tags:
+- python
+- statistics
+- pymc3
+- bayesian
+title: Funneling
 ---

 Bayesian hierarchical (or multilevel) models have two or more layers of random variables.